Laney College: Campus

 Most of the college's academic and administrative buildings are clustered together in a complex in the northern corner of the campus.
 The buildings are arranged on a rigid grid, with two levels of concrete pathways providing circulation.
 The square in the center of the complex has been reserved for the quad.
 Surrounding the quad are the student center, theater, library, and gymnasium.
 On one corner is the triangular "Laney Tower", the main administration building; on the opposite is another triangular building housing a lecture hall and dance studio.
 Academic buildings form the outer ring of the complex.
 Each has a similar design, with outdoor courtyards in the centers of each square on a higher level, ringed by classrooms and offices; and more classrooms and vocational facilities on the lower level, all accessed from the perimeter of the building.
-However, none of the higher levels are on the same level as each other; they are connected by voluminous stairs and ramps.
+However, none of the higher levels are on the same level as each other; they are connected by numerous stairs and ramps.
 Most of the outer buildings occupy two or three squares on the grid.
 The entire complex shares a red brick and concrete theme, with sharp corners, square and triangular shapes, and little vegetation.

 The newest academic building is the art center, which is adjacent to the main complex but has its own architectural style.
-The building opened in the 2006-2007 school year.
+The building opened in the 2006–2007 school year.
 It was designed by Beverly Prior Architects to be built from prefabricated material, because of the short time frame between the start of construction and planned opening.

 The channel that connects Lake Merritt to the Oakland Estuary runs through the center of the campus.
 The southeastern half of the campus on the other side of the channel is mainly used for athletic and Peralta Community College District facilities.
 This section was also the former site of the World War II "Auditorium Housing Project" which housed war industry workers from around the United States, many of whom worked in the Kaiser Shipyards.
 The housing was demolished sometime after the war, and in the early 1960s, a temporary football stadium called Frank Youell Field was constructed on the site for use by the Oakland Raiders.

+Student life

+Activities

+As of the 2024–2025 academic year, Laney had 19 registered student clubs.
+These clubs ranged from affinity groups such as the Black Student Union to sports fellowships such as Soccer Nation.
+Laney also offers numerous Student Communities which offer support to students by creating spaces for like minded students.
+Many of these communities offered tutoring, study spaces, and group mentorship for members.